 Similarly, any genes overlapping any involved location

 are listed in the geneList column.
-The proteinSequence column will contain the protein accession ID corresponding to the accession if available.
+The proteinSequence column will contain the sequence corresponding to the accession if available.

 |The conservation scores are the highest values among those of the involved locations.

 |The column clinicalAssociation is handled the same way as SNVs: if there is an rs ID associated with the indel, and dbSNP reports a clinical association, it is recorded.